 When it came to his attention that the project was falling behind schedule, subcontractors were asked to send in extra people and work extra time to get it back on schedule, but they refused.
 It was then that the Co-op's board and management learned Baybutt Construction, of Keene, N.H., wasn't completely paying its subcontractors for work performed.

 "We used a lot of good will and capital to keep the job moving forward," said Gyori.
-Fortunately, he said, the Co-op had reserve funds available to
+Fortunately, he said, the Co-op had reserve funds available to pay its clerk of the works and project manager for the seven extra months it took to get the job done.
+And then there were legal costs associated with Baybutt's actions, said Gyori.

 The subcontractors are being paid by the bonding company that insured the project, he said.